 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge its contractual obligations.
 The Company is exposed to credit risk with respect to managing its cash and other receivables which mainly consist of amounts recoverable from acting as project operator for exploration at the Cerro Las Minitas property.
 The Company's risk management policies require significant cash deposits or any short-term investments be invested with Canadian chartered banks rated BBB or better, or commercial paper issuers R1/A2/P2 or higher.
 All investments must be less than one year in duration.
-The Company's maximum exposure to credit risk with respect to other receivables is \$23,040 (2019 - \$76,427).
-However, the Company does not expect the counterparty to fail to meet its obligations.
+The Company's maximum exposure to credit risk with respect to other receivables is \$nil (2020 - \$23,040).